 The AER does not have a role in setting retail energy prices.
-In some states and territories, the government remains responsible for control of the energy prices customers see on their bills.
-For example, in Queensland, New South Wales, the ACT and Tasmania, you can ask for a contract with a regulated electricity price where the price is set by government.
-Regulated prices for gas are only available in New South Wales.
-In Victoria and South Australia, there are no regulated offers or tariffs (for electricity or gas), which means that energy retailers set all of their own prices.
+Some state and territory governments remain responsible for control of the energy prices customers see on their bills.
+For example, in Queensland, the ACT and Tasmania you can ask for a contract with a regulated electricity price where the price is set by government.
+In Victoria and South Australia there are no regulated offers or tariffs (for electricity or gas), which means that energy retailers set all of their own prices.
 The AER has developed an energy price comparison website, Energy Made Easy, to help customers find the best energy offers for their needs.

-The AER has released procedures and guidelines for how it will undertake its roles under the Retail Law.
+The AER has released procedures and guidelines for how it undertakes its roles under the Retail Law.
 It developed these documents in consultation with energy customers, consumer advocacy groups, energy retailers, state and territory agencies, ombudsman schemes and other stakeholders.

 The Customer Framework also makes important changes to the National Electricity Rules and National Gas Rules for customers who need to connect their home or business to the energy network.
 Learn more about the AER’s role in customer connections on our Getting connected page.

 The Customer Framework was introduced after extensive consultation by the Council of Australian Governments (COAG) Energy Council (previously the Standing Council on Energy and Resources).

 The South Australian parliament passed the National Energy Retail Law (South Australia) Act 2011 in March 2011.
 The Retail Law is a schedule to that Act.
 The first Retail Rules and Regulations were made by the Governor of South Australia in June 2012.

-This also means that the Customer Framework will come into effect on different dates in different States and Territories.
+This also means that the Customer Framework will come into effect on different dates in different states and territories.
 The AER’s new functions under the Customer Framework will start in each jurisdiction from the date the Retail Law and Rules take effect in that jurisdiction.
-Until then, State and Tterritory governments will remain responsible for regulating retail energy markets.
+Until then, State and Territory governments will remain responsible for regulating retail energy markets.

-The National Energy Retail Law is Schedule 1 of the National Energy Retail Law (South Australia) Act 2011, which can be accessed from the South Australian Attorney-Generals' Department website.
-You can access the National Energy Retail Regulations from the same website.
+The National Energy Retail Law is Schedule 1 of the National Energy Retail Law (South Australia) Act 2011, which can be accessed from the South Australian Attorney-General's Department website.
+You can access the National Energy Retail Regulations on the same website.